Sandblast Equipment

 How Sandblasting Works

 The equipment creates this scrubbing effect by propelling abrasive material onto the surface.
-The blasting media can vary in abrasiveness, from highly abrasive materials like fine glass beads to milder options like sand.
-All sandblasters use either compressed air or pressurized water to deliver the media, typically through a nozzle gun.
+The blasting media can vary in aggressiveness, from highly abrasive materials such as aluminum oxide and steel grit to finer or gentler options such as glass bead, soda, or walnut shell.
+All sandblasters use either compressed air or pressurized water to deliver the media, usually through a nozzle gun, helping operators match blast pressure, media size, and nozzle design to the substrate and finish requirements.
+This is why process matching matters: the same blast cabinet or pressure pot can behave very differently depending on nozzle wear, air supply, media shape, and the hardness of the workpiece.

 Sandblaster Images, Diagrams and Visual Concepts